W a s t e w a t e r Treatment

 The sewage water then gets microorganisms (or special bacteria) added to it to help break down the nutrients such as nitrogen and phosphorus and other small organic solids.
 The second part of the secondary treatment is the separation of the activated sludge from the treated wastewater.

 The treated wastewater is taken into tertiary treatment process whilst the sludge is typically sent back to the primary treatment tanks to be processed further.

 The water in this stage of the process has either chlorine or ultraviolet light added.
 This disinfects the wastewater by killing off any remaining microorganisms (bacteria) and leaves the wastewater clean, clear, odourless and reusable.

 Other types of wastewater treatment

-It is not just homes and building that produce wastewater, commercial kitchens are known to have a lot of grease build up that can make its way into the drain.
-To combat this there are grease traps which specialise is siphoning out the grease from the water allowing the cleaner water to be disposed of.
+It is not just homes and buildings that produce wastewater, commercial kitchens are known to have a lot of grease build up that can make its way into the drain.
+To combat this a grease trap is installed which siphons out grease from the water allowing the cleaner water to be disposed of.